 Ipheion

 The Ipheion spring starflower is a small flowering bulb native to South America.
-Their white star-shaped blooms and onion-scented leaves add a touch of color to the garden.
+Its white star-shaped blooms and onion-scented leaves add a touch of color to the garden.
 Container-grown spring starflowers create just as much impact as those grown in the ground.
 Potted Ipheion bulbs require the right container, good soil, and knowledge of how to plant them.
-Colonial gardens were filled with these sweetly-scented flowers that bloomed late winter or early spring.
+Colonial gardens were filled with these sweetly scented flowers that bloomed late winter or early spring.
 The delicate star-shaped flowers come in pink, white, or blue hues.

 Crocuses

 Crocuses are sturdy little flowers that bloom when snow is still on the ground.
 The bulbs need to be planted in the fall for flowers in late winter or early spring.
 Many years will pass before they return.
-The sweet fragrance and colorful blooms of these small-but-mighty plants lure hungry bees out of their hives.
+The sweet fragrance and colorful blooms of these small but mighty plants lure hungry bees out of their hives.

 In case you missed it: Garden Planting Calendar in India: Month-wise Chart and Guide for Fruits, Flowers, Herbs, and Vegetables